Afghan crisis shows EU needs more autonomy, Charles Michel says | DW | 01.09.2021

 European Parliament President David Sassoli echoed Michel's words, calling for a "strong and common European voice on the international stage" to pursue the bloc's interests.

-However, he also chided EU member states who had not come forward to accept Afghan refugees, unlike several states outside the EU.
+However, he also chided EU member states that had not come forward to accept Afghan refugees, in contrast to several states outside the EU.

 "Everyone rightly thought of those who worked with us and their families, but none had the courage to offer refuge to those whose lives are still in danger today.
 We cannot pretend that the Afghan question does not concern us, because we participated in that mission and shared its objectives and aim," the parliament president said.